-One of my favorite stories is from one of my students, Rohan, at the Robert H. Smith School of Business at the University of Maryland.
+The Red Convertible story is one of my favorites.
+It is from a student, Rohan, at the Robert H. Smith School of Business at the University of Maryland.
 I am an adjunct professor teaching public speaking, communication, and business storytelling.
 The student final is a five-minute TED-style talk.

 When you are preparing your conference presentation, your training class, your report, your LinkedIn profile, your opening to your all-hands meeting/town hall, whatever it is, select experiences that are profound, that are meaningful to you.
 AND select experiences that will resonate with your audience.
 Ensure you have an inspiring message, your Better Tomorrow MessageTM (BTM), and a compelling call-to-action.
 Your BTMTM and your call-to-action are the cornerstones to engaging, memorable business stories.